BillyMganda/Cards/README.md

 ## Features

-List the key features of your API.
+Key features of the API.

 - User Authentication: Users are authenticated using email and password, with support for JSON Web Tokens (JWT).
 - User Roles: Users have roles (Member or Admin) determining their access levels to cards.